ChrisDuffley/stationPlaylist/addonuserguide.md

 * Shaun Oliver: For continued suggestions on encoder support.
 * Jerry Mader: For useful suggestions and feature testing.
 * Jerry Jicha: For useful feedback and feature testing.
+* Christopher Duffley: for maintaining and championing the add-on since 2023.
 * And many other supporters and testers.

 End of StationPlaylist Add-on Guide